Independent entrepreneurs

 Statbel DataLab: new statistics, methods and data sources beta version

-Less than one third of self-employed entrepreneurs were women in 2019
+Almost a third of self-employed entrepreneurs are women

 DataLab

-Less than one third of self-employed entrepreneurs were women in 2019
+Almost a third of self-employed entrepreneurs are women

-Women are most strongly represented in the health sector...
+Female entrepreneurs are the most represented in the health sector

-The health sector is the only sector where women are in the majority with 59% of self-employed entrepreneurs.
-The two other most "female" sectors are Other service activities (46%) and education (44%).
-At the other end of the spectrum, the presence of women drops to 7% in construction and to 14% in the information and communication sector and in the transportation and storage sector.
+The health sector is the only sector where women are in the majority with 61% of self-employed entrepreneurs.
+The two other sectors which are the most “female” are the other service activities (47%) and education (45%).
+At the other end of the scale, the female presence drops to 7% in construction and 13% in transportation and storage

 Methodological explanation